Pathoschild/smapi-mod-dump/source/Better Sprinklers Plus/README.md

 - [x] (fix) Do not activate sprinklers if the menu is open
 - [x] (fix) Error during launch reported by Chargoal
 - [x] (balancing) Default tiles are free Option, suggested by MicomiBite
+- [x] (fix) Greenhouse watering/unwatering, reported by hiew32
+- [x] (balancing) Default tile count is free, suggested by MicomiBite
+- [x] (fix) Clicking the sprinkler in the edit menu adds an extra tile.
 - [ ] (multiplayer) Make Master Game responsible for Sprinkler Coverage setting?
 - [ ] (ui) Add ability to open coverage menu from config menu?
 - [ ] (accessibility) i18n basics.

 # Versions
+## 2.17.2
+- Changelog update only.

+## 2.17.1
+- fix: Clicking the sprinkler in the edit menu adds an extra tile.

+## 2.17.0
+- feat: Default tile count is free, suggested by MicomiBite

+## 2.16.1
+- fix: Greenhouse watering/unwatering, reported by hiew32.

 ## 2.16.0
 - docs: deprecate notice about DataLayers, as the PR has been merged!